top of page

 The verb 'recant' has its etymological origins in Latin.
 It is derived from the Latin word 'recantare,' which is a combination of 're-' meaning 'again' and 'cantare,' meaning 'to sing' or 'to chant.'
 Originally, 'recantare' referred to the act of singing again or repeating something.
 However, over time, it evolved to convey the idea of retracting or taking back a statement or belief that one had previously made or held.
 When someone recants, they essentially 'sing a different tune' or express a change of opinion or belief.
 The etymology of 'recant' highlights its historical connection to the act of publicly disavowing or renouncing one's previous position, emphasizing the concept of changing one's stance or viewpoint.

-Quiz: Find the meaning of the verb recant:
+Find the correct meaning of the verb recant:

 Try Again!